 The water-cooled condenser will rely on water from an external cooling tower to cool the refrigerant.
 Entering the condenser as a gas, the recirculating water from the cooling tower takes the heat from the refrigerant gas.
 The heat is then removed through the water back into the cooling tower, leaving a low-temperature refrigerant that is back into a liquid state.

+The recirculating type of chiller uses far less energy without the need for fans or refrigeration.
+While saving with a range of affordable rental rates, these chillers also reduce power costs.
 A recirculating chiller rental also recycles water, reusing it to continually cool an object.
-Compared to one-use fluid chillers, this closed-loop chiller rarely requires added water when in use.
+Compared to one-use fluid chillers, a closed-loop chiller rarely requires added water when in use.

-A necessary tool in lab settings, the recirculating chiller also delivers improved accuracy.
-Even a small temperature change can ruin product testing.
-A recirculating chiller provides a constant flow of liquid at an exact temperature, ensuring precise testing conditions.
+A necessary tool in lab settings, this equipment delivers improved accuracy.
+Even a small temperature change can ruin product testing, so the constant flow of liquid at an exact temperature ensures precise conditions.

 Choosing the Right Recirculating Chiller Rental

-Even the most efficient recirculating chiller may not meet all your testing needs.
-Consider these factors before choosing a recirculating chiller rental:
+Even the most efficient chiller may not meet all your testing needs.
+Consider these factors before choosing a rental:

-For the most extreme testing needs, some recirculating chillers can reach a set point temperature of -90°C. The devices can also act as a heater for other tests, maintaining a heat of +150°C in some models.
+For the most extreme testing needs, some chillers can reach a set point temperature of -90°C. The devices can also act as a heater for other tests, maintaining a heat of 150°C in some models.

 Cooling Capacity